meldadede/nevernote/mastering_vim/04-learn_to_move.md

 # Learn to move

-Best way to feel like learning vim is know how to move around the buffer.
+Best way to feel like learning vim is knowing how to move around the buffer.
 Generally there are more than one way to do that.

 * h j k l keys